-In honour and with love for my late father, I never wear matching socks.
+In honour and with love for my late father, I wear unmatching socks.

-This all started in December 2015—while getting ready for my father’s funeral—at which point I said to myself: My father was not the sort of person who blindly followed authority, so, let me put on different socks to attend his funeral.
-Ti
+This all started in December 2015 — while getting ready for my father’s funeral — at which point I said to myself: My father was not the sort of person who blindly followed authority, so, let me put on different socks to attend his funeral.

 And just like that.
 I justified not wasting time on trying to find the perfect pair of socks to go with my outfit on that day.